 Despite the fact that I have not been able to find a study with clear industry-wide evidence of residents in CCRCs living longer, I do not doubt this to be the case.
 I would even say it is highly likely, and maybe by more than 1.5 to 2 years.
 But here’s the bigger question: If residents of CCRCs are living 1.5 to 2 years longer, is it the result of the activities, social events, and healthcare offered by the community?
 Or, could it be the result of a “selection” process that requires new CCRC residents be able to “walk” into the community (meaning, they must be able-bodied and healthy enough to live independently when they first move into the facility)?
 In other words, the sample population at CCRCs is likely healthier to begin with as compared to the overall senor population, so wouldn’t it make sense that they would, on average, live longer?

 I suspect that if research did back up the claim about longer life expectancies at CCRCs the reason for this would likely be the result of a combination of both– the services offered and a healthier overall population to begin with.

 Given the lack of in-depth research backing this claim, I would love to see more current research conducted on the topic of lifespans in CCRCs compared to the general population of seniors in our country.
 Further studies are needed to drill down and examine the actual reasons why your choice of senior living environment may impact the length of your life.
 Is it selection, wellness, or some combination of both?

 Community-specific information at your fingertips

-My LifeSite can help you learn more about the amenities, housing options, financial health, and contracts of over 500 CCRCs.
+My LifeSite can help you learn more about the amenities, housing options, and contracts on CCRCs across the country.
 Get started now!